Local License Server

 A Local License Server can run on a different operating system than your workstations.
 For example, a common scenario is having the server running on Linux, and workstations run on a combination of Windows and macOS.

-Important: any instance of the Local License Server manages a single license.
+Important: any instance of the LLS manages a single license.
 If you need to deploy multiple licenses or apps, you'll need to deploy multiple instances for the Local License Server.

 Requirements